JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 ![image](https://user-images.githubusercontent.com/1030435/111082097-dec42480-84dc-11eb-8721-939a1ff2930c.png)

-The final source code for this tutorial will be posted on my GitHub account as "SafeTodo".
-Feel free to post in the issues if you have any issues, or hit me up on [Twitter](https://twitter.com/jordan_n_marr)!
+The companion code for this tutorial is posted on my GitHub account [here](https://github.com/JordanMarr/safe-stack-ssdt-starter).
+Feel free to post any issues you encounter or just to leave a comment.
+Or hit me up on [Twitter](https://twitter.com/jordan_n_marr)!